Image

 Bartram, Robin.
 2016.
 “Housing and Social and Material Vulnerabilities.”
 Housing, Theory and Society 33(4): 469-483.

-Prior to her arrival at the Crown Family School, professor Bartram was an Assistant Professor of Sociology at Tulane University.
+Prior to her arrival at the Crown Family School, Professor Bartram was an Assistant Professor of Sociology at Tulane University.

 Bartram has a has a PhD and MA in Sociology from Northwestern University and a MA in Sociology from Loyola University, Chicago.